DIY Dandruff Treatment Shampoo Using Aspirins

 I know the pic is so gross!
 But serves the purpose.
 Taking a break from all the Cannes mania going here, let’s talk hair care today.
 Someone mailed me a while back for a good dandruff remedy.
 I was not quite sure of it so I never got back, but this time I am.

 If you spend some time “researching” on google about a good at-home dandruff remedy, A-S-P-I-R-I-N will flash all over your laptop screen.
 Well honestly aspirins sound quite heavy duty to me.
 So I googled some more and found that aspirin tablets are made of salicylic acid which lowers the pH of your skin and scalp making it harder for fungus to grow there.
-But an equally opposing theory is that aspirins are used to dry out acne so its a drying agent and dandruff is caused by dryness too.
+But an equally opposing theory is

 So these two different school of thoughts confused me for

 months and years minutes.
 Well I decided I will try myself.
 Bravo!